KuroLabs/stegcloak/README.md

 <h4 align="center">The Cloak of Invisibility for your texts</h4>

-Invisible JS is a Pure javascript stegnography module designed in functional programming style to hide text in plain sight with key features like encryption and top notch text compression .
+StegCloak is a Pure javascript stegnography module designed in functional programming style to hide text in plain sight with key features like encryption and top notch text compression .
 It can be used in social media or for any other covert communications.